Todd-Owen-Mpeli/JavaScript-Quiz-Questionnaire-App/README.md

 # Lessons Learned
 I learned a lot building this application.
 But mainly from the use of connecting the back-end calculation class and displaying the results of process to the user.

-1. Creating a DarkMode theme in CSS and toggling the theme on/off.
-2. Utilizing an if statement to verify if the darkMode theme if active or not.
-And if the theme is active manipulate the HTML DOM by changing the darkMode theme icon to another icon.
-3. Utilizing an event listener when a button as been clicked and then executing a operation afterwards.
-4. Having a global variable to execute functions.
-(Example: calculator.updateDisplay()).
+1. Creating an Array.
+2. Creating objects with multiple infomation within them.
+3. Having a correct answer within each object.
+4. Retrieving each data information into variables.
+5. Creating a multiple choice display.
+6. Answer verification and diplaying the number of correct answers.

 # Personal Improvements
-Although the calculator application executes on it original objective.
-I would like to further understand javascript language by building a more realistic real-world application or functionality.
+Although the Quiz/Questionnaire application executes on it original objective.
+I would like build a more realistic real-world application.

 # Deployment
 Deployed with GitHub pages.
 (Near Future)